 The original set of 18 guidelines comprises requirements that ITS services should comply with in order to be harmonised with the deployment of the same service in other Member States.
 This does not prevent services to be tuned for local needs, but ensures a certain level of harmonised end user experience and also basic interoperability on the data level, which again is an important contribution to the feasibility of seamless, cross-border services.

 Furthermore, updating all service descriptions to the state of the art, including latest developments in digitalisation and C-ITS, as well as incorporating to the harmonisation requirements knowledge gained from the collection of Best Practices and the results of the ITS Corridors and the EU EIP activities (e.g. Quality Package, NAPs, KPIs, among others) is fundamental, in order to provide guidance to the ITS Community that is up-to-date, comprehensive and complete in all aspects.
-Making the information easier to reach and easier to understand and assimilate was another goal of the planned update, eliminating redundancies and merging all previously separate documents into a complete Reference Handbook for harmonized ITS core service deployment in Europe.
+Making the information easier to reach and easier to understand and assimilate was another goal of the planned update, eliminating redundancies and merging all previously separate documents into a complete Reference Handbook for harmonised ITS core service deployment in Europe.

 EU EIP Activity 2 undertook this ambitious task that took approximately 4 years to complete.
 The main part of the work took place within the three Expert Groups of Activity 2 (Traveller Information Services, Traffic Management and Freight & Logistics), which consist of experts from most EU Member States with the necessary expertise to take up this challenge.
 The Cross Corridor Cooperation task, also under the Activity 2 umbrella, ensured a stream of valuable experiences, results and Best Practices from the ITS Corridors, while the other EU EIP Activities, Working Groups and Task Forces contributed with their results and expertise, so as to ensure that the final document is complete in every aspect.
-In addition, collaboration with the PSA DATEX II, together with the significant contribution from EU EIP SA4.5 on harmonization of interfaces for data exchange, led to the development of recommended DATEX II service profiles, while on the basis of the Collaboration Note between C-ROADS and EU EIP references to relevant C-ITS use cases are introduced, where relevant.
+In addition, collaboration with the PSA DATEX II, together with the significant contribution from EU EIP SA 4.5 on harmonization of interfaces for data exchange, led to the development of recommended DATEX II service profiles, while on the basis of the Collaboration Note between C-ROADS and EU EIP references to relevant C-ITS use cases are introduced, where relevant.

 In the long drafting process of this new handbook, the development team managed to fulfill all the previously mentioned goals.
 The experts worked intensively on finding the best possible solutions and introducing new innovations and content, in order to deliver a piece of work that would provide exceptional value to the ITS Community.
 As an overview, provided below are the major changes that the Reference Handbook for harmonized ITS core service deployment in Europe introduces:

 The Reference Handbook constitutes an essential basis for a harmonised and cross-border implementation of ITS services.
 Thus, it is a powerful tool in the effort to master the challenges of the European transport infrastructure described at the beginning.
 It makes a significant contribution to maintain a competitive European economy and constitutes a major component on the road to a modern and climate neutral society.

-The official release of the Reference Handbook replaces the Easyway Deployment Guidelines that were effective until its release.
+Note: The official release of the Reference Handbook replaces the Easyway Deployment Guidelines that were effective until its release.